Supermagnum/Hulder/README.md

 # Hulder
-A hulder (or huldra), a attempt at modelling a forest creature/spirit in Blender.
+A attempt at modelling a forest creature/spirit in Blender.

 A hulder (or huldra) is a seductive forest creature found in Scandinavian folklore.
 Her name derives from a root meaning "covered" or "secret".
  In Norwegian folklore, she is known as huldra ("the [archetypal] hulder", though folklore presupposes that there is an entire Hulder race and not just a single individual).
 She is known as the skogsrå "forest spirit" or Tallemaja "pine tree Mary" in Swedish folklore, and ulda in Sámi folklore.
 Her name suggests that she is originally the same being as the völva divine figure Huld and the German Holda.